adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 configuring the Web API will require two steps: restoring the necessary dependencies and using the initial migration to set up the database.
 In addition to the default dependencies of a web api project I added the following:

--**dotnet watch**: this add-on will track any changes done to the code and recompile the backend solution automatically.
+**dotnet watch**: this add-on will track any changes done to the code and recompile the backend solution automatically.
 It allows smoother development since there is no need to restart the web server for every change done to the code.
 For more information on dotnet watch: https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch

--**Entity Framework**: will serve as the ORM of the web api
+**Entity Framework**: will serve as the ORM of the web api

--**CORS (Cross Origin Resource Sharing)**: the API accepts requests that originated at the client domain (see Startup.cs, clientOrigin).
+**CORS (Cross Origin Resource Sharing)**: the API accepts requests that originated at the client domain (see Startup.cs, clientOrigin).
 The API will add to the preflight response an Access-Control-Allow-Origin so that it can communicate with the client.

--**Identity Framework**: added the Identity Framework for user registration.
+**Identity Framework**: added the Identity Framework for user registration.
 For more information: https://docs.microsoft.com/en-us/aspnet/identity/

--**JWT Token Authentication**: the API generates a JWT token for registered users.
+**JWT Token Authentication**: the API generates a JWT token for registered users.
 This token will be used by the client in every request that needs authentiaction.
 The implementation of the JWT token is taken from Stormpath: https://stormpath.com/blog/token-authentication-asp-net-core

 ---